mishabuch/Online-Grocery-Store/README.md

 4. Run command "java -jar online-grocery-store-0.0.1-SNAPSHOT.jar"
 5. This will bootup the project and also create the in memory database.
 6. You can access the API's using POSTMAN or DHC.
 7. You can access the database by copy pasting this link in your browser "http://localhost:8080/h2-console".
-The Username is 'sa' and password is empty
+The Username is 'sa' and password is empty.
+8. Set the property "spring.datasource.url=jdbc:h2:mem:grocerystoredb".

 # Test Flow
 * To easily test the system, there are a list of API's you can copy paste and test the system flow.
 You can find it in /docs/TEST THE SYSTEM